Hi, I’m Shirley Noël Toby, LMFT, M.Div., PMH-C

 A white peace lily flower with a large green leaf in the foreground, against a plain light background.

 I am a licensed Marriage and Family Therapist and engage in ongoing professional development to support thoughtful and ethical care.
-My clinical interests include perinatal mental health, intimacy-focused work and clinical supervision, areas in which I continue to deepen my training.
+I work with individuals, couples, friends and family members.

 If you’re considering therapy and wondering whether this might be a good fit, you’re welcome to reach out.
 I would be glad to explore next steps with you.